d4n3sh/thedaneshproject/content/posts/2008-02-14-how-to-install-webmin-on-centos-4.md

 1. First start by downloading the latest version of [Webmin][2].
 The current version is 1.400.

-I prefer to use use wget to directly download the file onto the server but it&#8217;s up to you.
+I prefer to use use wget to directly download the file onto the server but it's up to you.

 <pre>wget http://prdownloads.sourceforge.net/webadmin/webmin-1.400-1.noarch.rpm</pre>